Connect with us

 Jim Lutter’s pain didn’t kick in until his brother pulled him out of the loader and into a minivan.
 Lloyd called 911 and began driving toward the ambulance base, about 18 miles away.

-Rural ambulance services like the one in Kimball are difficult to sustain because insurance reimbursements from small patient volumes often aren’t enough to operating costs.
+Rural ambulance services like the one in Kimball are difficult to sustain because insurance reimbursements from small patient volumes often aren’t enough to cover operating costs.
 And they’re largely staffed by dwindling ranks of aging volunteers.

 That’s left 84% of rural counties in the U.S. with at least one “ambulance desert,” where people live more than 25 minutes from an ambulance station, according to a study by the Maine Rural Health Research Center.